bminortx/bminortx.github.io/blog/_posts/2016-12-29-IgniteBoulder.md

 - - - - -

 This is my site, so of course I'm going to promote my talk, but Ignite Boulder 31 had wonderful speakers all around.
-I would highly recommend looking through more of the talk from this year by either going to the [Ignite Boulder website](http://igniteboulder.com/) or maybe through the [YouTube page](https://www.youtube.com/channel/UCb3r8w2uN6byUYz19xMzyrw).
+I would highly recommend looking through more of the talks from this year by either going to the [Ignite Boulder website](http://igniteboulder.com/) or maybe through the [YouTube page](https://www.youtube.com/channel/UCb3r8w2uN6byUYz19xMzyrw).
 They are all highly entertaining, and hey, you might learn something new!